 - personal services – such as help with showering or bathing, dressing and mobility

 - support services – such as help with washing and ironing, house cleaning, gardening, basic home maintenance, home modifications related to your care needs, and transport to help you do shopping, visit your doctor or attend social activities

 - clinical care – such as nursing and other health support including physiotherapy (exercise, mobility, strength and balance), services of a dietitian (nutrition assessment, food and nutrition advice, dietary changes) and hearing and vision services

 How do I know if a Home Care Package is right for me?

 Ask yourself these questions:

-- Are you an older person who needs some help to stay in your own home?
+- am I an older person who needs some help to stay in my own home?

 If you answer ‘yes’ to any of these questions, then you may be eligible for a Home Care Package.

 Home Care Packages have been developed to assist older people to remain living in their homes.